fisodd/www-fisodd-com/content/post/right-place.rst

    Wang's
    `marketing brochure <Wang.Model2200.1973.102646199.pdf>`__
-   provides a good overview, but for one illustrative example of this system's quirks note the keyboard layout (shown on page 6 of the brochure linked above).
+   provides a good overview, but for one illustrative example of this system's quirks note the keyboard layout in alphabetic order (shown on page 6 of the brochure linked above).

    .. figure:: Wang2200-terminal.jpg